-The outmatched Minutemen retreated into the woods, and the British regulars continued their march to Concord, carrying with them arrest warrants for two rebellious rapscallions by the names of John Hancock and Samuel Adams, along with an order to confiscate a stockpile of weapons, powder and ball, to prevent the citizens of Concord from acting on rumors of an armed uprising.
+The outmatched Minutemen retreated into the woods, and the British regulars continued their march to Concord, carrying with them arrest warrants for John Hancock and Samuel Adams, along with an order to confiscate a stockpile of weapons, powder and ball, to prevent the citizens of Concord from acting on rumors of an armed uprising.

 They marched toward the North Bridge, and after coming upon 115 British soldiers guarding the bridge, they advanced by columns of two.
-Believing the British had set fire to their homes, they refused to heed warning shots, and Barrett’s men were fired upon as soon as their boots hit the bridge, killing one American.
+Refusing to heed warning shots, Barrett’s men were fire upon as soon as their boots hit the bridge, killing one American.
 However, they did not stop advancing, and fell upon the British with such ferocity that many of the far-superior of the forces turned and fled the ensuing battle.
 The Revolutionary War had begun.
-I’m sure one of them probably yelled “Tally ho, lads!” or similar pleasantries as they laid waste to the retreating redcoats.

-As it turned out, the farmers and shopkeepers making up Barrett’s militia had learned to fight with far fewer manners and considerably less chivalry during the French and Indian War than the more refined British soldiers were accustomed to observing.
+As it turned out, the farmers making up Barrett’s militia had learned to fight with far fewer manners and regulations during the French and Indian War than the more refined British soldiers were accustomed to.
 The Colonists completely devastated the British soldiers.
-One wounded British soldier, left behind, was savagely chopped to death with a hatchet by one of the local New England ruffians.
+A wounded British soldier, left behind, was savagely chopped to death with a hatchet by one of the local New Englanders.